wlodi54/Shape-file-conventer/README.md

 # Shape-file-conventer
- This application converts shape files to geojson.
+ This application written in C# and JS converts shape files to geojson.
 The results are presented using a OpenLayers library.